andrusieczko/RequireJsSupport/README.md

 ----

-Right-click on the .js file and choose *Move RequreJs Module* to use the main functionality.
+Right-click on the .js file and choose
+* *Move RequreJs Module* to move the .js file
+* *Move PHP File* to move PHP file

 ----